 Tools that collect this information include buyer personas, geolocation, device type, and time spent on pages.
 Using this information, you can create content visitors relate to and engage with.

 Why should you care about website personalization?
 Because 9 out of 10 consumers are more likely to engage with brands that give them personalized recommendations.

 3 Ways to Add Personalization to Your Website

 Regardless of the technology your website uses, you'll need to segment your website visitors.
 Consider how you bucket customers in real life.
 Men or women?
 Small business or large business?
 Domestic company or international company?
 DIY or professional?
 English speaker or non-English speaker?
-Whatever buckets you have in real life you will likely need on your website.
-Many times you can align your online approaches to customers with your real life approaches to them.
+Whatever buckets you have in real life, you will likely need them on your website.
+You can often align your online approaches to customers with your real-life approaches to them.

 2. What Messaging Changes and When